rgknp/AIDayLabs/lab02.2-building_bots/building_bots-sdk_v4/1_Topics_and_Regex.md

 ![Bot Emulator](./resources/assets/botemulator3.png)

+You can read more about using the Emulator [here](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-debug-emulator?view=azure-bot-service-4.0).
 > Fun Aside: why this port number?
 It is set in your project properties.
 In your Solution Explorer, double-click **Properties>Debug** and examine its contents.
 Does the App URL match what you connected to in the emulator?

 Browse around and examine the sample bot code.
 In particular, note: